Fender is without a doubt, one of the biggest names in music. Even non-guitarists are likely to be able to tell you what Fender makes when asked.

 The prototypes actually looked much closer to the Telecaster than they did to what we now know as the Stratocaster.
 It was Fender designer, Freddy Tavares who dreamt up the now iconic shape.
 It was based upon the 2 horned design of the Fender Precision Bass, which was already in production at the time, and blended those features with some of those from the Telecaster.

 The Strat went into production shortly after, and went on sale to the public in 1954.

 What are the Differences Between the Fender Telecaster and the Fender Stratocaster?

 Considering how close the two guitars are in age, the designs couldn’t be further apart.
-The Tele is generally considered the more conservative design of the two, while the Strat is a more modern shape.
+The Tele is generally considered the more conservative design of the two (something often replicated), while the Strat is a more modern shape.

 Besides the immediately apparent body shape differences, there are a significant number of distinctive and unique features that these guitars possess.